sputnik63/acbot/README.md

 ## License
 This project is licensed under the GNU General Public License v2.0 License - see the [LICENSE.md](LICENSE.md) file for details

-## ToDo and known issues
-- [ ] Extract hardcoded parts of any particular remote control from acbot.py
-- [ ] After issue /stop the bot exit definitely and it does not restart sending /start

 ## Acknowledgments
 * Thanks to Chris LeBlanc for its work on [HackPump](https://github.com/crleblanc/hackPump) and [PyIrToy](https://github.com/crleblanc/PyIrToy) that heavily inspired me